-SLH is relatively well resourced compared to other sub-Saharan hospitals, nevertheless, critical gaps in knowledge, systems efficiency, and resource utilization remain.
-The BIDMC-Botswana Program at SLH was created to address these gaps.
-Initially focused on adult internal medicine, the program expanded to obstetrics and gynecology in 2016 with the addition of a full time BIDMC faculty OBGYN specialist.
-In collaboration with local partners, the program at SLH provides clinical training to university of Botswana medical students, interns and residents as well as local medical officers, nurses and other healthcare staff.
+Although SLH is relatively well resourced compared to other sub-Saharan hospitals, critical gaps in knowledge, systems efficiency, and resource utilization remain.
+The Botswana Global Health Program at SLH was created to address these gaps.
+Initially focused on adult internal medicine, the program expanded to include Obstetrics and Gynecology (OB/GYN) in 2016 and to Anesthesia and Critical Care in 2017, each of which added a full-time BIDMC faculty member to the SLH team.
+In collaboration with local partners, the program at SLH provides clinical training to university of Botswana medical students, interns, residents, local medical officers, nurses and other healthcare staff.
 The program also promotes systems/process improvement through quality improvement and research within the hospital and surrounding district.
-In addition, the program regularly provides opportunities for rotating U.S. residents and fellows to participate in clinical, educational, quality improvement and research efforts.
+Rotating U.S. residents and fellows have the opportunity to participate in clinical, educational, quality improvement, and research efforts.